lensheng123-jpg/FP-Mindbalance-Aid-app/README.md

 Pro status is simulated using Ionic Storage and persists per user account.

 🎯 Native Features

 Camera API
 Take photos to attach to mood entries
 Image upload to Cloudinary
 Photo editing and removal

 Local Notifications
-Daily reminders at 7 PM for mood logging

-Custom notification channel with sound

-Permission handling and testing
+Customizable daily reminders for mood logging User-specific notification channels with sound Comprehensive permission handling and testing
+First reminder in 2 minutes for testing, then daily at the same time

 👥 Development Team
 EMANUEL PRESTON A/L VINCENT - BIT_B2201F-2409001